 What happens next?

-- At the beginning of September 2020 information packs will be emailed to all confirmed new students.
+- At the beginning of September 2022, information packs will be sent out to all confirmed new students.

 - We would ask you please to wait until you receive your pack before contacting the College with enquiries or requests.